Serbs of Croatia: Early modern period

 There was an additional population movement from the Ottoman territories into Venetian Dalmatia during the late 17th century.
 The Venetian government welcomed the immigrants, as they protected possessions against the Ottomans.
 The so-called Morlachs, former Ottoman subjects, helped Venice triple its size in Dalmatia.
-In July 1684, around 9000 Serbs settled around the borders of Dalmatia.
-By the end of the same year, 1500 Serb families had moved from the Dalmatian Hinterland into Venetian territory, and a similar migration happened in March 1685, when 600 families moved from Cetina under their chieftain Peraičić.
-In the summer of 1685, Stjepan I. Cosmi, the Archbishop of Split, wrote that Morlach leader Stojan Janković had brought 300 families with him to Dalmatia, and also that around Trogir and Split, there were 5000 refugees from Ottoman lands without food; this was seen as a serious threat to the defense of Dalmatia.
+In 1684, around 9,000 Serbs settled around the borders of Dalmatia.
+By the end of the same year, 1500 Serb families had moved from the Dalmatian Hinterland into Venetian territory, and a similar migration happened in 1685, when 600 families moved from Cetina under their chieftain Peraičić.
+In the summer of 1685, Stephanus Cosimi, the Archbishop of Split, wrote that Morlach leader Stojan Janković had brought 300 families with him to Dalmatia, and also that around Trogir and Split, there were 5,000 refugees from Ottoman lands without food; this was seen as a serious threat to the defense of Dalmatia.
 Grain sent by the Pope proved insufficient, and expeditions were launched into Ottoman territory.

 Throughout the history of the Serbs in Dalmatia, the Catholic clergy, particularly through the efforts of the Archbishop of Split, sought to assert their supreme authority over the "schismatics."
-Some scholars have argued that the formation of the Serbian identity of the migrants' descendants in Croatia only began in the 18th century under the influence of the Serbian Orthodox Church (SPC).
-Most of the local Eastern Orthodox priests of the Metropolitanate of Karlovci were educated in monasteries outside Croatia under the guidance of SPC clergy who came to the southwestern region of the Habsburg monarchy during the Great Migrations of the Serbs (1690–1739).
-In 1695, Serbian Patriarch Arsenije III Čarnojević organized the SPC's hierarchy in Croatia.
+Some scholars have argued that the formation of the Serbian identity of the migrants' descendants in Croatia only began in the 18th century under the influence of the Serbian Orthodox Church.
+Most of the local Eastern Orthodox priests of the Metropolitanate of Karlovci were educated in monasteries outside Croatia under the guidance of the Serbian Orthodox Church clergy who came to the southwestern region of the Habsburg monarchy during the Great Migrations of the Serbs (1690–1739).
+In 1695, Serbian Patriarch Arsenije III Čarnojević organized the Serbian Orthodox Church's hierarchy in Croatia.
 The territory of the Military Frontier was 'subjugated' to the Eparchy of Gornji Karlovac, and Varaždin Generalate and the rest of Croatia to the Eparchy of Pakrac (since 1705).
-Thus, the Serbianisation of the Orthodox settlers of southern Croatia was in part the result of the hierarchical linkage between them and the SPC in northern Croatia.
+Thus, the Serbianisation of the Orthodox settlers of southern Croatia was in part the result of the hierarchical linkage between them and the Serbian Orthodox Church in northern Croatia.